Last Updated on December 23, 2021

 There are plenty of great locations where you can surf on sand dunes across the United States.
 Oregon offers the most opportunities for sand surfing and other recreational sand activities across the coast, with the Sand Master Park in Florence being the first sport facility dedicated to sand boarding and sledding.
-California’s Mojave Desert is also a top destination with plenty of surfable sand spots such as the Dumont Dunes and the Kelso Dunes.
+California’s Mojave Desert is also a top destination for desert surfing with plenty of surfable sand spots such as the Dumont Dunes and the Kelso Dunes, and there are plenty of coastal dunes around SoCal as well.
 In Utah, the Coral Pink Dunes and Little Sahara Recreation Area are popular with sand surfers.
 And if you are planning to go sand surfing in Colorado you can have access to some of the largest dunes in North America – the Great Sand Dunes, of course.

-Peru is the one of the most sought-after sand surfing destinations and the little natural oasis town of Huacachina (near the city of Ica) has become a hot spot for sand sports enthusiasts worldwide.
+Peru is the one of the most sought-after sandsurfing destinations and the little natural oasis town of Huacachina (near the city of Ica) has become a hot spot for sand sports enthusiasts worldwide.
 It is not the only place in the country where this activity is practiced, but definitely one of the most memorable.
-Not only this tiny paradise is entirely surrounded by golden dunes, these are also some of the tallest in the continent!
+There are many sand surfing spots in Nazca, including the infamous Cerro Blanco – one of the most challenging peaks to slide on.

 The UAE is home to what is arguably the most famous desert in the world – the whimsical Arabian Desert.
-The sand dunes surrounding Dubai and Abu Dhabi are also a popular recreational area for sand surfing and sand duning, which attract thousands of extreme sports enthusiasts to the country all year round.
+The sand dunes surrounding Dubai and Abu Dhabi are also a popular recreational area for sand surfing and dune bashing, which attract thousands of extreme sports enthusiasts to the country all year round.